April 16, 2023

 Many changes have transformed our communities these past few years which have also underscored the need to assess the social landscape of giving—incorporating those trends into our planning.

-Here are four fundraising trends you should consider now.
+Here are four trends your Development team should consider now.

-Even before the pandemic, development offices have been using a more donor-centered approach to fundraising.
-Overall participation is down and prospects who are giving are concentrating their philanthropy among fewer organizations and giving larger gifts.
-Prospects who are giving to schools are looking to direct their gifts to specific programs that match their areas of interest.
+According to the Giving USA Foundation annual report, overall participation is down and prospects who are giving are concentrating their philanthropy among fewer organizations and larger gifts.
+Prospects are looking to direct their gifts to specific programs that benefit their children or directly match their areas of interest.

-To adjust, build a profile of your prospects.
-Keep qualitative and quantitative data about them to better understand their giving preferences.
+When building profiles of your prospects, keep qualitative and quantitative data to better understand their giving preferences.
 Members of your team can contribute to these profiles, which may include:

 - giving history; and

-- social circles or friendships you’ve observed they are a part of within the school community.
+- relationships—including social circles or friendships you’ve observed within the school community.

 Trend #4—Major Gifts Are a Major Focus

-Concentrate your annual giving on leadership donations—a rule of thumb is $1,000 or more—and pay particular attention to your constituents' interests.
-Get to know your leadership donors better by asking questions to determine what they wish to support.
+Concentrate your annual giving on leadership donations.
+Leadership donations are defined as donors whose combined giving represents 80% or more of the total of your annual fund.
+And pay particular attention to your constituents' interests.
+Get to know your leadership donors by asking questions to determine their goals.

-These four trends will require a new focus—work with your development team to establish a plan to move forward effectively.
+Integrating these four trends will require a new focus.
+But together, your development team can create a plan to move forward effectively.